timbrandin/timbrandin/README.md

     git clone git@github.com:timbrandin/resumeteor YOURNAME
     cd YOURNAME

-### We use Bower (http://bower.io) for package managing for dependecies in this project, so we need to install bower globally first.
+### We use Bower (http://bower.io) for package managing the dependecies in this project, so we need to install bower globally first.
     (sudo) npm install -g bower

 ### Then download and install all dependencies with bower.